Gaius-Augustus/Augustus/README-cgp.txt

    GSL:      download source code from http://www.gnu.org/software/gsl/ and follow the installation instructions
    Boost:    install via package manager, on UBUNTU/Debian linux:
-             > sudo apt-get install libboost-all-dev
-   zlib:     The compression library.
-Download from http://www.zlib.net/ or install via package manager.
-   Flexc++:  download source code from http://flexcpp.sourceforge.net/ and follow the installation instructions.
-(Flexc++
-             has several dependencies including the bobcat library.
+             > sudo apt-get install libboost-all-dev Flexc++:  download source code from http://flexcpp.sourceforge.net/ and follow the installation instructions.
+(Flexc++ has several dependencies including the bobcat library.
 I recommend to use bobcat-3.10.00, if you do not want to install the latest g++ compiler)